 However, there is a catch here.
 This spreadsheet is secured from others by the long, random URL that you see above for the spreadsheet link.
 This means that no one else will be able to stumble upon this spreadsheet because it is near impossible to guess the link.
 You should feel pretty comfortable that your spreadsheet is still private, but you should also understand what is making it private.
 If anyone found this URL, they would be able to see the spreadsheet.
 There is no login required for this option and no password has been specified.
 If you shared this spreadsheet with multiple people, then decided that one of the people should not be able to see it anymore, you cannot remove just that particular user’s access.
 If you still want it to be shared, you would have to add a password and control who gets the password.

 Letting someone edit

 If you want to grant a user permission to use the spreadsheet with the same permissions that you have, specify “Allow Editing” during the sharing process shown in the picture above.
 This will give anyone with the link the ability to edit the spreadsheet.

 This is Number’s method of allowing a user to share a spreadsheet while still keeping it confidential.
-While other cloud spreadsheet programs allow you to share spreadsheets with specific people, Numbers gives you the ability only share your password with specific people.
-This accomplishes the same thing, but gets you there differently.
+While other cloud spreadsheet programs allow you to share spreadsheets with specific people, Numbers gives you the ability only to share your password with specific people.
+This accomplishes the same thing but gets you there differently.